lidofinance/dc4bc/HowTo.md

 NB: If you know what you're doing set up an airgapped machine yourself or use one you already have.
 Tails live dvd/usb is not the best possible setup - it's just good enough in our opinion.

-Backup media: Three usb drives at least 1gb in capacity.
-Preferably from different vendors so that they wouldn't fail all at the same time.
-These drives will store the secrets that are used in threshold signing ceremonies.
-You will keep these backup drives until withdrawals are enabled in eth2.
+Backup media: paper wallet or another media you will use to backup bip39 word-based seed.
+You will keep this backup until withdrawals are enabled in eth2.

 Plaintext media: 1+ gb usb drive or cd/dvd for non-secrets (executables and the like).
-If you choose USB drive, you'll be disposing of that particular drive (not backup ones!) by the end of a ceremony.
+If you choose USB drive, you'll be disposing of that particular drive by the end of a ceremony.

 1. Make a bootable media for tails using https://tails.boum.org/install/index.en.html instructions.
 Live dvd is preferabe to a usb stick but usb stick is a valid option.
 Verification of an image signature per instructions on Tail's site is strongly recommended.
 2. Prepare a plaintext media: run a script `sh airapped_folder/setup.sh` to set up a folder with one on your hot node, then copy/burn that folder on the plaintext media.
 It contains airapped node binary, firefox distribution, qr code reader html file and deploy script to easily copy all that to tails distribution.
-2. If your airgapped laptop  allows it, switch the wireless hardware off.
+3. If your airgapped laptop  allows it, switch the wireless hardware off.
 Boot into Tails, selecting "no network connection" as an additional option on starting (always select this option on an airgapped machine).
 From this point on to the end of ceremony the machine shouldn't ever connect to the network; if you can afford having it permanently airgapped forever - can by useful in crypto - do it.
-3. Use this instruction to make https://tails.boum.org/doc/encryption_and_privacy/encrypted_volumes/index.en.html encrypted volumes on all three backup media, all with strong password.
-You can use the same password.
-Make volumes small (<500mb): we don't need a lot of space for data and larger encrypted volumes are slower.
+4. Insert a plaintext media and run `sh ./deploy.sh` from there to copy all the needed files to your ephemeral home dir on tails.

 Now you've got all paraphernalia set up and can proceed with the guide further.